-On the other hand, higher interest rates imply higher returns on saving and, as the savers' intertemporal optimization determines their consumption pattern, they reduce their consumption.
+On the other hand, higher interest rates imply higher returns on saving and as the savers' intertemporal optimization determines their consumption pattern, they reduce their consumption.
 This channel is reinforced by the increase in the inflation rate following the increase in loans to borrowers (higher LTV).
-These results are illustrated in Figure 1.
+These results are illustrated in Figure 4 below.

-If the RW ratio is removed from the authority's macroprudential toolkit, meaning that there are no capital requirements weighing on the banking sector, the scenario of a single LTV policy (Column 2) provides a tighter optimal value of 0.2 for the LTV ratio.
-This means the LTV ratio, used alone, may need to be tightened in a loose monetary policy environment, which can result in relatively low volatilities of credit and output while generating a welfare loss for the economy.

-Even if this scenario is less realistic in practice, it allows for assessing synergies and complementarities between LTV and RW measures in the context of the model.
+If the RW ratio is removed from the authority's macroprudential toolkit meaning that there are no capital requirements weighing on the banking sector, the scenario of a single LTV policy (Column 2) provides a tighter optimal value of 0.2 for the LTV ratio.
+This means the LTV ratio, used alone, may need to be tightened in an easy monetary policy environment, which can result in relatively low volatilities of credit and output while generating a welfare loss for the economy.
+Even if this scenario is less realistic in practice, it allows for assessing synergies and complementarities between LTV and RW measures in the context of the economy model.

 Comparing the two-instrument policy scenario to the one with a single LTV policy, Table 3 (Benchmark Column and Column 3) shows that mortgage lending and output are less stabilized in the former than the latter case.
 However, the two-instrument policy implies a social welfare gain for the economy while the single LTV policy scenario provides a social welfare loss, suggesting that the two macroprudential instruments (LTV and RW) are complements in terms of welfare effects.
-The welfare gain of the combination of two instruments is around 1.2% in terms of consumption equivalents.
+The welfare gain of combination of the two instruments is around 1.21% in terms of consumption equivalents.

-These results suggest that the policy scenario that provides a better stabilization of mortgage loans is not necessarily the one that is welfare improving.
-In particular, the implementation of both LTV and RW measures generates higher macro financial volatilities relative to a LTV only policy regime.
-This is explained by the fact that the collateral channel effects stemming from an optimal tighter LTV worsens borrowers' welfare as they are more constrained to borrow and then to consume.
+These results suggest that the policy scenario, among the two static scenarios, that provides a better stabilization of mortgage loans is not necessarily the one that is welfare improving.
+In particular, the implementation of both LTV and RW measures generates higher macro financial volatilities relative to a LTV only policy regime while the former case leads to higher welfare than the latter.
+This is explained by the fact the collateral channel effects stemming from an optimal tighter LTV worsens borrowers' welfare as they are more constrained to borrow and then to consume.
 The LTV ratio used in a single policy scenario should optimally be tight if facing a low interest rate environment, as it restricts and stabilises credit flows to borrowers and decreases or stabilizes their consumption and wealth effects from house acquisition on consumption fall.
-The presence of both the borrower - and capital-based instruments in the macroprudential toolkit, i.e., one (LTV) on the credit demand side and the other (RW) on the price side (i.e. loan rates leads to a higher LTV depending on the fixation of the RW ratio.
-Figure 2 shows that the welfare characterisation is jointly dependent on LTV and RW with the welfare effects being somewhat convex.
-When the optimal RW ratio increases, the optimal ratio of LTV corresponding to the highest value of welfare is low and conversely, when the LTV increases the corresponding optimal RW decreases.
-Therefore, the joint optimal value of LTV and RW are respectively 100% and 10% as illustrated by the elevated region (in blue) in Figure 2.
+The presence of both the borrower - and capital-based instruments in the macroprudential toolkit, i.e., one (LTV) on the credit demand side and the other (RW) on the price side (i.e., loan rates), has a loosening effect on LTV along the values of the RW ratio.
+Figure 5 shows that the welfare characterisation is jointly dependent on LTV and RW with the welfare effects being somewhat convex.
+When the optimal RW ratio increases, the optimal ratio of LTV corresponding to the highest value of welfare is low and conversely, when the LTV increases the corresponding optimal RW decreases Therefore, the joint optimal value of LTV and RW are respectively 100% and 10% as illustrated by the elevated region (in blue) in Figure 5.